-What is the recommended tire pressure for Nissan Cube?
+Where to find recommended tire pressure for Nissan Cube?

-You can find your Nissan Cube recommended tire pressure in Nissan Cube owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Nissan Cube will be listed in psi, bar or kPa.
+Nissan Cube recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 What is recommended winter tire pressure for Nissan Cube?